nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](attachments/StorageInitializeSequenceDiagram.png)

-When `Terminus` just started, it will need to initialize a ModuleStorage object and loads any related data from the `data` directory containing all previously saved data if any.
+When `Terminus` just started, it will need to initialize a ModuleStorage object and loads any related data from the `data` directory containing all previously saved data.

 Firstly, `Terminus` will initialise an instance of `ModuleStorage` which is a singleton class object. `Terminus` will then set the filepath of the `ModuleStorage` with the main `.json` file